XinminHu/hello-world/README.md

 test repository

 Hi there, I am a beginner of coding.
-Everything looks stange but interesting to me now.
+Everything looks strange but interesting to me now.
 Well, hope I could have a good time :)